dsisco11/SR_Plugin_Loader/README.md

 ## For Developers
 Example plugins are under the examples folder.
 To learn more about all of the features this project offers look at the <a href="https://github.com/dsisco11/SR_Plugin_Loader/wiki">WIKI</a>.
+**ALSO**
+If you are planning on creating a plugin you should absolutely check out the EventHook library I made for SlimeRancher <a href="https://github.com/dsisco11/SiscosHooks">Here is a link.</a>

 ## License
 SR Plugin Loader is released under the <a href="https://tldrlegal.com/license/apache-license-2.0-(apache-2.0)">Apache 2.0 license</a>